-This Recommendation deals with the maintenance procedures applicable to both ordinary and special quality international leased circuits.
+This Recommendation deals with the maintenance procedures applicable to both ordinary and special quality international leased circuits which are provided by analogue transmission systems or by a mixture of analogue and digital systems.

 Figure 1/M.1060 shows the constituent parts of an international leased point-to-point circuit.